kkgoodjob/mb-blog/README.md

 </a>
 ```

-### Example for automatically find the image from vimeo api:
+### Example to automatically find the image using VIMEO API:

 package.json
 ```